10 How Large Language Models (LLMs) like ChatGPT Work

 The fact that ongchoi occurs with words like rice and garlic and delicious and salty, as do words like spinach, chard, and collard greens might suggest that ongchoi is a leafy green similar to these other leafy greens.
 We can do the same thing computationally by just counting words in the context of ongchoi.
 (2023, p.
 7)

 Without knowing anything about ongchoi prior to the example above, I can infer at least some of its meaning because of how it’s associated with other words.
-Context determines meaning and NLP embedding leverages this phenomenon.
+Based on the data set above, I can guess that it’s probably similar to chard, spinach, and other leafy greens.
+It belongs in the same “vector space” or field.

 Steering and Aligning LLMs